What conditions does homeopathy treat?

 Homeopathic remedies can be created with herbs, minerals, or animal products.
-These ingredients are mechanically shaken after being crushed and then dissolved in a liquid, typically grain, alcohol, or lactose, before being stored.
+These ingredients are mechanically shaken after being crushed and dissolved in a liquid, typically grain, alcohol, or lactose, before storage.
 The “mother tincture” is this.
-Then, homeopaths add more alcohol or lactose to the tinctures, either 1 part to 10 (represented by the letter “x”) or 1 part to 100. (written as “c”).
+Then, the homeopathic pharmacist adds more alcohol or lactose to the tinctures, either 1 part to 10 (represented by the letter “x”) or 1 part to 100. (written as “c”).
 Shaking these tinctures results in a 1x or 1c dilution.
 Homeopaths can further dilute these tinctures by 2x (2x or 2c), 3x (3x or 3c), and so on.
 Professional homeopaths frequently employ significantly higher dilutions because they think the more potent the substance’s healing properties are when diluted.

-Homeopathic treatments aim to promote the body’s natural healing processes.
-A homeopathic diagnosis considers the patient’s constitution, current emotional and psychological state (such as anxiety and restlessness), and physical symptoms (such as feverishness) since homeopaths think that physical illness frequently contains mental and emotional components.
+Homeopathic treatment aims to promote the body’s natural healing processes.
+A homeopathic diagnosis considers the patient’s constitution, current emotional and psychological state (such as anxiety and restlessness), and physical symptoms (such as feverishness) since homeopaths think physical illness frequently contains mental and emotional components.
 Creativity, initiative, persistence, attention, physical sensitivity, and stamina are all aspects of a person’s constitution.
-Each diagnostic and treatment option is unique because the best treatment for an illness will consider all of these factors.
+Each diagnostic and treatment option is unique because the best treatment for an illness will consider all these factors.
 That implies that three hay fever sufferers may require three different medicines.

 Remedies for homeopathic treatment for various issues are available at health food stores and certain pharmacies.
 Although some people may only require 1 to 2 doses before they start feeling better, homeopaths frequently advise taking remedies for no longer than 2 to 3 days.
 Homeopaths occasionally advise taking a daily dose.

 What happens at a homeopathic doctor’s office?

 An hour to two and a half may pass during your initial appointment with a homeopath.
 Homeopaths treat the person rather than the ailment.
-Thus, they will conduct a thorough consultation with you, during which they will ask you numerous questions and look for personality features and odd physical and behavioral signs.
+Thus, they will thoroughly consult you, asking you numerous questions and looking for personality features and odd physical and behavioral signs.
 The homeopath might also do a physical examination and prescribe lab tests.

 Which ailments and diseases respond to homeopathic treatment?